cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [Quantum Chemistry.][echem]
 Set of hands-on quantum chemistry notebooks and exercises from eChem.

 Writing.
-David Mobley has some [nice tips][mobleylab] on writing style guides, and he also pointed us to [this paper][artofwriting] for a longer overview.
+David Mobley has some [nice tips][mobleylab] on academic writing style, and he also pointed us to [this paper][artofwriting] for a more detailed overview.